Governing document templates and model rules

-Each charity has governing documents which set out its charitable purpose, that it operates on a not-for-profit basis and how the governing body of the charity (such as its committee of management, or board) makes decisions and consults any members.
-These documents may have different names, depending on the charity’s structure or form.
+Each charity has a governing document which sets out its charitable purpose, its not-for-profit basis and how the governing body of the charity (its committee or board) makes decisions and consults members.
+Such a document may have different names depending on the charity’s structure or form.

-Governing document templates are examples that charities can use when they are setting up, or considering changing structure, that they can adapt to suit their particular circumstances.
+Governing document templates are examples that a charity can use when setting up, or considering changing structure, and can adapt to suit its particular circumstances.

-You may need to get professional advice to make sure you choose a legal structure and governing documents that are suitable for your charity.
+You may need to get professional advice to make sure you choose a legal structure and governing document that are suitable for your charity.

 Legal requirements for governing documents

-All charities registered with the ACNC must have governing documents that meet certain legal requirements.
+All charities registered with the ACNC must have a governing document that meets certain legal requirements.
 Some of these requirements are the same for all charities registered with the ACNC.
 The other requirements depend on things such as:

-- which state or territory your charity is incorporated in, and
+- which state or territory the charity is incorporated in, and

-- whether your charity is endorsed by the Australia Taxation Office (ATO) as a deductible gift recipient (DGR).
+- whether the charity is endorsed by the Australia Taxation Office (ATO) as a deductible gift recipient (DGR).

 Types of template or model governing documents

 Some Commonwealth, state and territory incorporating regulators provide template or ‘model’ governing documents for charities with certain legal structures.
-These templates meet the legal requirements for the relevant legal structure and may be adopted and used as the governing documents for charities.
+These templates meet the legal requirements for the relevant legal structure and may be adopted and used as the governing document for a charity.

 Some of the template governing documents available for charities are: